dribnet/purvs/README.md

   * `arcY` : y location of the second arc
   * `arcS` : angle to start the second arc
   * `arcE` : angle to end the second arc
-  * `triX1` : x location of the first point of the triangle
-  * `triY1` : Y location of the first point of the triangle
-  * `triX2` : x location of the second point of the triangle
-  * `triY2` : Y location of the second point of the triangle
-  * `triX3` : x location of the third point of the triangle
-  * `triY3` : Y location of the thrid point of the triangle